 - The appointment of a DPO, it is highly encouraged as a matter of good practice and to demonstrate compliance.

-Many organisations, particularly smaller ones, may find that the DPO responsibilities are a challenge to deliver, given the breadth of knowledge required on data processing and data security operations, and the requisite familiarity with the legal aspects of the GDPR and hence DPO as a service is a practical and cost-effective solution.
-Wenso has 3 different Subscription models for DPO as a service depending on the size of operations.
+Many organisations, particularly smaller ones, may find that the DPO responsibilities are a challenge to deliver due to the breadth of knowledge required on data processing and data security operations, and requisite familiarity with the legal aspects of the GDPR.

 Wenso’s DPO-as-a-Service provides practical and cost-effective solutions for organisations of all sizes.